ryouchinsa/ryouchinsa.github.io/edit/README.md

 Erase pixels when Create pixels mode.

 ![erase_pixels](https://github.com/ryouchinsa/ryouchinsa.github.io/assets/1954306/5ac2f132-af4f-47a7-b071-e565bbd8d167)

+# Copy as erase mask
+Copy the polygon as an erase mask.

+# Cut using erase mask
+Cut the polygon using the erase mask.

+# Start SAM preprocessing
+Start downloading the SAM model and preprocessing the image.

 # Change brightness and contrast
 Change the image brightness and contrast for dark images.